-Motorbike and scooter rental scams
+Motorbike and moped rental scams

-Motorbikes and scooters are the preferred method of transportation in Indonesia, and tourists love to zip along the coast with the wind at their back.
+Motorbikes and mopeds are the preferred method of transportation in Indonesia, and tourists love to zip along the coast with the wind at their back.
 But beyond the terrifying road conditions lies another risk, the common rental scam.

 This simple operation is designed to leave you no choice but to pay for damage you didn’t cause.
-You rent a scooter from a friendly vendor, and return it as you found it.
+You rent a moped from a friendly vendor, and return it as you found it.
 Before you know it, they’re demanding money for all sorts of damages.
 The “police” may be called, but only to negotiate a slightly lower price.

-When you rent a motorbike or scooter, inspect the vehicle closely before paying and take photos of any imperfections you see.
+When you rent a motorbike or moped, inspect the vehicle closely before paying and take photos of any imperfections you see.
 The same principle applies to water sports equipment like paddle-boards, kayaks, and jet skis.
 If you are accused of causing damage to equipment, having photographic evidence that it existed before your involvement is the best way to avoid paying through the nose.

 Another version of the motorbike rental scam involves the shop actually stealing the bike from you, should you leave it unattended.
 They then demand you pay for the missing bike, while hiding it out of sight.
-If you need to leave your rental bike or scooter unattended, always lock it securely with a padlock.
+If you need to leave your rental bike or moped unattended, always lock it securely with a padlock.